 I’ve had the opportunity to use both the mamaRoo and the rockaRoo with Calvin and am a big fan of both of them.
 I had the mamaRoo first, and Calvin seemed to like it and slept well in it during the first few weeks of his life.
 But then I was also able to try the rockaRoo, and he loved it.
 He seems to prefer the swing motion of it to the bouncing motion of the mamaRoo, so I keep the rockaRoo in our living room for a bit of hands-free time when he isn’t napping (or help getting him to nap), and I keep the mamaRoo in the nursery for when I need a little help in there.
 And the mamaRoo’s white noise feature is what I use for white noise in his nursery when he is sleeping, whether he’s in the mamaRoo or not.

 So, if you are wondering which you should get, I can’t really tell you since each baby is different.
 Both are great products, and Calvin likes each one.
 But I will say that the rockaRoo is smaller and replaces a bulkier swing, and I haven’t yet heard of a baby who doesn’t like it.
 And for the lower price point, I highly recommend it.
 Both devices are life savers for some lounge time for Calvin and hands-free time for me, and they both give me a lot more time than his play mat, Baby Bjorn bouncer (although this was my favorite for my other baby that had reflux), Bumbo seat, exersaucer, etc.

 I can say that he seemed to love his mamaRoo for his first 6 weeks or so, the rockaRoo from 6 weeks to 4 months, and now seems to be into his mamaRoo again.
 I think now that he only naps in his crib it’s just about changing it up to keep it interesting for him.
 And each has a mobile that he loves to make eyes at and talk to.

 Oh man, did I have a time trying to find a good nursing pillow.
-I tried out quite a few and used the Boppy with my oldest (I didn’t even know there were other options back then) but the My Brest Friend nursing pillow wins the contest hands down, and has been one of my biggest lifesavers during the first 4 months.
-I’m still using it for every feeding.
-If you are nursing, don’t even waste your time or money on another nursing pillow.
+I tried out quite a few and used the Boppy with my oldest (I didn’t even know there were other options back then) but the My Brest Friend nursing pillow was so much better and has been one of my biggest lifesavers during the first 4 months.
 Yeah, the Boppy has way cuter cover options, but this pillow is so good it could be covered in pictures of poo and I would prefer it to the Boppy in the cutest cover ever made.
 It saved my neck and back and keeps baby level and stable – all of the other pillows were too round and soft and he was rolling all over.
 I have also used the Ergobaby nursing pillow and liked this one as well.